Drivers asked to be alert for potential pavement problems, traffic slow-downs, and to Move Over for roadside workers including highway repair crews

 Release date: June 26, 2019

 With hot, humid weather in the forecast, officials with the Wisconsin Department of Transportation (WisDOT) are asking motorists to be alert for the potential of pavement buckling - and for highway maintenance crews making needed repairs.

-Pavement buckles are most common when the weather quickly goes from cool to very hot, causing pavement to expand.
-This can cause concrete slabs of pavement to push against each other, and if the pressure becomes great enough the pavement can buckle.
-While it’s difficult to predict if or where buckling may occur, WisDOT offers the following tips for motorists:
+Pavement buckles are most common during the first few heat waves of the season when the weather quickly goes from cool to very hot, causing pavement to expand.
+This can cause slabs of pavement to push against each other, and if the pressure becomes great enough, the pavement can buckle.
+While it’s difficult to predict exactly when or where buckling may occur, WisDOT offers the following tips for motorists:

 - Watch for slowing traffic and be ready to move over for all roadside workers including highway crews as they repair damaged pavement.

-- Before your trip, check the 511 Travel Information system (www.511wi.gov) for the latest on any incidents or delays.
+- Before your trip, check the 511 Travel Information system (511wi.gov) for the latest on any incidents or delays.

-- If necessary, report serious pavement issues by calling 911.
+- Report serious pavement issues by calling 911.
 Be ready to provide specific location information.

 For more information, contact: